TeaAlc/ai_experiments/02_llm_tts_storyteller/system_prompt.md

 World:
 - Magic is mnemonic and breath-based; long phrases are tiring.
 - Relics resonate on canyon edges; faint harmonics audible at dusk.
-- Currency uses stamped glass beads (fragile in cold—complication for mountain passes).
+- Currency uses stamped glass beads (fragile in cold-complication for mountain passes).

 Constraints:
 - Action first; lore revealed through use, not lectures.